 - 1. The SUPPLIER warrants that it is not aware of third party rights in the MATERIAL that would preclude it from supplying the MATERIAL to the RECIPIENT in accordance with this AGREEMENT. - 2.
 The SUPPLIER hereby transfers ownership in the MATERIAL to the RECIPIENT. - 3.
 The SUPPLIER makes no representation or warranty that the use of the MATERIAL will not infringe any third party patent or other proprietary right directly or indirectly linked with the provided MATERIAL.
 The RECIPIENT acknowledges his responsibility to verify if the MATERIAL is or may be the subject of a patent or patent application. - 4.
-The SUPPLIER acknowledges the ownership of the RECIPIENT in the MATERIAL and shall indicate and disclose information on the original PROVIDING COUNTRY of the GENETIC RESOURCES, the date of ACCESS and the source of the transferred MATERIAL and any associated DATA upon request.
+The SUPPLIER acknowledges the ownership of the RECIPIENT in the MATERIAL and shall indicate and disclose information on the original PROVIDING COUNTRY of the GENETIC RESOURCES, the date of ACCESS and the source of the transferred MATERIAL and any associated DATA upon request. - 5.
+Copies of relevant documentation5, as indicated below, is annexed to this document if relevant to the MATERIAL, and forms part of the AGREEMENT.

-116) To be filled in if applicable or needed
+4) To be filled in if applicable or needed